 Just wait till you smell the heavenly aroma as these Buttermilk Honey 5 Minute Dinner Rolls bake!

 Two wheels?
 I thought about it for a minute and came to the conclusion that he was fairly accurate (photographer/editor’s note: highly accurate :).
 I do feel that often times I’m running through life in high gear.
 I don’t like missing out on things and love living life to the fullest.
 You can usually find me up in the morning with the chickens and collapsing into bed at the end of the day.
 My daughter laughs and says she thinks I’m trying to fit TWO lives into my time here on planet earth, kind of like trying to fit ten pounds into a five pound sack.

 I’ve made buttermilk rolls before, but I’ve never tried the 5-Minute Buttermilk Bread recipe until this past week.
 I was taking a meal to a friend and was, as usual, running on two wheels.
-I needed a quick, easy bread recipe, so I decided to use the 5-Minute Buttermilk version to make some fun dinner rolls.
+I needed a quick, easy bread recipe, so I decided to use it to make some fun 5 Minute Dinner Rolls.

 - 1 cup buttermilk

 - 1 ½ tablespoons salt